FarhadJabiyev/EntityGraphOperations/README.md

 ```

 #The problem – Tons of repetitive code segments
-Usually we found ourselves writing very similar codes for defining the state of entities.
+Usually we find ourselves writing very similar codes for defining the state of entities.
 Normally, the procedure is as follows:

 -	Determine which properties are needed for defining existence of the entity in the database (this could be primary key properties or unique key properties).
 -	If the result is null then the entity must be inserted.
 -	If the result is not null and if a change has occurred in any part of the entity, then the entity must be updated.
--	If we have a collection of entities, then we need to compare it with the ones in the database and delete those which are not exist in the collection anymore.
+-	If we have a collection of entities, then we need to compare it with the ones in the database and delete those which do not exist in the collection anymore.

 and so on …